emberjs/rfcs/text/0000-router-service.md

 `currentURL`: provides the serialized string representing `currentRoute`.

-### Deprecation

-I propose deprecating the publicly extensible `willTransition` and `didTransition` hooks.
-They are redundant with an observable `currentRoute`, and the arguments they receive leak internal implemetation from router.js.

 ## RouteInfo Type

 A RouteInfo object has the following properties.
 They are all read-only.